Detroit Sector Michigan

 The state of Michigan is made up of upper and lower peninsulas.
 The Lower Peninsula is relatively flat with a small scattering of low rolling hills.
 The southern half of the Lower Peninsula contains 22,000 square miles of fertile farmland and a large percentage of the state's population.
 Rolling hills interspersed with a few mountainous areas largely cover the Upper Peninsula.
 Approximately seven million acres of state and national forests cover the northern half of the Lower Peninsula and most of the Upper Peninsula.

-Chief Patrol Agent: Douglas Harrison
+Acting Chief Patrol Agent: Robert (Brad) Simon

 Acting Deputy Chief Patrol Agent: Robert A. Booth